 GOING TO SEED (Grades K-2)

-Objective: To look outside for evidence of the various stages from bud to seed in a dandelion plant.
+Objective: To look for evidence of the various stages from bud to seed in a dandelion plant.

-Bring the children outside to a place where there are dandelions growing.
+Bring the children to a place where there are dandelions growing.
 Beforehand, punch four to five holes in a circle around the center disk of small paper plates, one per child.
 Pass out the plates and tell the children to look for four to five different flower stages.
 Have them place their flower stage samples into the holes in their plate in order of age to illustrate the life cycle of a dandelion flower from bud to seed head.
 Have them use the Beauty Before Age cards as a reference to confirm the order of their stages, then use tape to secure them firmly in place.
 (Note: in early May it may be difficult to find mature seed heads.)

 How Many Dandelions?